kingdomseed/jhp-portfolio/memory-bank/progress.md

 ## Progress By Area

-### Gallery System: 95% Complete
+### Gallery System: 90% Complete
-The gallery system has been significantly improved with the recent implementation of proper aspect ratio handling.
-The masonry grid now correctly displays images based on their dimensions, with smart fallbacks for any missing metadata.
+The gallery system has been significantly improved with proper aspect ratio handling, but debugging and optimization work continues.
+Recent work has focused on adding comprehensive logging and debugging tools to identify and fix issues with image loading and shuffle functionality.

+**Recent improvements:**
+- ✅ Added comprehensive logging throughout the gallery system
+- ✅ Enhanced image optimization to process ALL images
+- ✅ Improved metadata generation for both original and optimized paths
+- ✅ Created tools to automatically update image references to optimized versions

 **Remaining work:**
+- Fix issues with shuffle algorithm
+- Ensure all images load from optimized paths
 - Accessibility improvements for lightbox component
 - Performance optimization for image sizes attribute
 - Featured galleries and category descriptions